MythTV/packaging/android/Readme.md

     * ant (for libbluray)

 4. Fetch and build all the libraries.
    The script downloads source to build and builds it.
-   In workdir/packaging/android, run
+   In workdir/packaging/android, run this.
+Set "arm" or "arm64" for the mode.
+If you set the sdk version and ARM64 variable in buildrc you need not set them here.

 ```
-    ./makelibs.sh all
+    make SDK=24 MODE=arm64 libs
 ```

    or with logging

 ```
-    ./makelibs.sh all 2>&1 | tee build_lib64.log
+    make SDK=24 MODE=arm64 libs |& tee build_lib64.log
 ```

    This creates some 350 MB of data in a directory called workdir/packaging/android/libsinstall64 (for 64bit).
 Its contents will be copied to a directory called